HrushhikeshMate/python-practice/README.md

 1. odd,even
 2. loop , while,
+3. sum of n  numbers
-3. prime no, and count
+4. prime no, and count
-4.
+5.